Call For A Free Consultation

 Beneficiaries May Include Spouse, Children, or Parents

-Under Illinois General Assembly, Statute 740 ILCS 180/1 allows specific people to receive compensation in a wrongful death claim.
+Under the Illinois General Assembly, Statute 740 ILCS 180/1 allows specific people to receive compensation in a wrongful death claim.
 The surviving spouse is usually first in line.
 Children, including adopted ones, may also be entitled.
 If there is no spouse or child, the parents may be eligible.

 These individuals are known as beneficiaries.
 They may receive money for loss of support, love, or companionship.
 Only a surviving spouse or immediate family members can usually recover damages.
 Friends or distant relatives typically cannot file.